Andreatoppi/Progetto_RT/README.md

 # Application goal:

-Goal of this application is to simulate, in industrial scope, the behavior of a tank that want to maintain your own liquid at a certain level according with a proximity sensor located on top of tank.
+Goal of this application is to simulate the behavior of a tank that want to maintain your own liquid at a certain level according with a proximity sensor located on top of tank.

 The tank has a button, controlled by graphical interface, that allow to open a tap so to empty the tank.